DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####Streaming
 Playing audio or video in real time from a website.
 In order to play streaming multimedia files you need a specific plug-in program that links in with your browser and plays the file as it is transmitted rather than downloading it to your computer first.
-Streaming requires a broadband connection to the internet since multimedia files are not stored on your computer but played in a continuous stream direct from the computer where they are stored.
+Streaming requires a broadband connection to the Internet since multimedia files are not stored on your computer but played in a continuous stream direct from the computer where they are stored.

 #####Syntax
 The correct 'grammar' and 'spelling' of a programming language.